scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ### Requirements

 * You must create a virtual network with a subnet for bastion.
-* You must create 2 subnets for AKS, one subnet must be created with the name `k8s_ingress` to create an envoy load balancer.
+* You must create 2 subnets with the prefix of at least `/22` for AKS, one subnet must be created with the name `k8s_ingress` to create an envoy load balancer.
-* You must create 2 subnets with the prefix at least `/22` for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations